KunalVS/Zomato-clone-ui/README.md

 -Importance of SEO for any website.

 ## 📌Note:
--This website's Styling and Functionality is solely done using AI ,only the HTML strucutre is handwritten.
+-This website's Styling and Functionality is solely done using AI ,only the HTML structure is handwritten.

 ## 📞Contact:
 Created by💻 Kunal Shirke